96boards/website/src/content/projects/autobreathalyzer/autobreathalyzer.md

   The system is also designed to send a “Come get me I am drunk” SMS to a pre-programmed number using a Shield GSM that is compatible with Arduino.
 images:
-  - AutoBreathalyzer_Demo.png
+  - ./_images/AutoBreathalyzer_Demo.png
-  - AutoBreathalyzer_FrontPage.png
+  - ./_images/AutoBreathalyzer_FrontPage.png
-image: ../../assets/images/projects/ab-thumb.png
+# image: ../../assets/images/projects/ab-thumb.png
 image_name: ab-thumb.png
 image_thumb: ab-thumb.png
 categories:
   - dragonboard410c
-slug: projects/AutoBreathalyzer/
+slug: autobreathalyzer/
-layout: ../../layouts/Project.astro
 ---

 # Automotive Breathalyzer

 This project uses a STEREN digital Breathalyzer with the DragonBoard™ 410c from Arrow Electronics, and is designed to disable the starter of the vehicle if a high level of alcohol is detected from the driver.
 The system is also designed to send a “Come get me I am drunk” SMS to a pre-programmed number using a Shield GSM that is compatible with Arduino.